ibm-watson-data-lab/fieldwork/README.md

 ## Deploying the app on Bluemix manually

+If you plan on modifying the code for this app, and want to use GitHub's code repository ([instead of IBM Bluemix DevOps Services](https://hub.jazz.net/)), follow these instructions.

+1. Fork the repo
+  Click the "**Fork**" button in the top right corner of this repository

 1. Create a Bluemix Account

     [Sign up][https://console.ng.bluemix.net/?cm_mmc=Display-GitHubReadMe-_-BluemixSampleApp-Fieldwork-_-Node-_-CDS-DevAd] for Bluemix, or use an existing account.